Essex County NJ Burglary Defense Attorney

 - Third Degree Burglary: punishable by a term of incarceration ranging from 3 to 5 years in New Jersey State Prison.

 If you or someone you love has been charged with burglary, finding a legal advocate can be the most important step toward achieving a successful outcome.
-With Mr. Breslow, you have over 38 years of legal experience in your corner.
-Contact his offices to speak with him today.
+Contact their office to speak with them today.